timescale/docs/self-hosted/upgrades/major-upgrade.md

 For more information about changes to continuous aggregates and data retention policies, see the [release notes][relnotes-20].

-## Upgrade Timescale to the next major version
+## Upgrade TimescaleDB to the next major version

 To perform this major upgrade:

-1. Export your Timescale&nbsp;1 policy settings
+1. Export your TimescaleDB&nbsp;1 policy settings
-1. Upgrade the Timescale extension
+1. Upgrade the TimescaleDB extension
 1. Verify updated policy settings and jobs

 When you perform the upgrade, new policies are automatically configured based on